orf53975/FreeBSDRootkit_PUBLIC/final_writeup.md

 Almost every aspect of the original midpoint rootkit has been completely rewritten: For example the original rootkit hid itself from kldstat by hooking kldnext, 'skipping' over the kernel module if it had the same name as the rootkit.
 This meant that it was still in the kernel module list but it looked like it wasn't.
 Now, the kernel module is unlinked from the list entirely.

-The new rootkit also has a lot of new features, including being able to hide multiple files, create files from kernel space, log keys, etc.
+The new rootkit also has a lot of new features, including being able to hide multiple files, create files from kernel space, log keystrokes, etc.

 ###How The Rootkit Installs Itself

-The rootkit is installed as a module with a syscall component, taking advantage of the DECLARE_MODULE macro.
-There was the option to use the SYSCALL_MODULE macro, but this rootkit opts to do the extra setup manuall to allow for more control.
-The `load()` function for the rootkit module also calls some functions to write the new syscall's number to a .txt file so that it can be used later dynamically as opposed to harcoding the number when it is needed.
+The rootkit is installed as a kernel module with a syscall component, taking advantage of the DECLARE\_MODULE macro.
+There was the option to use the SYSCALL_MODULE macro, but this rootkit opts to do the extra setup manually to allow for more control.
+The `load()` function for the rootkit module also calls some functions to write the new syscall's number to a _.txt_ file so that it can be later used dynamically as opposed to harcoding the number when it is needed.
 After installation this file (and others like it) will be hidden using methods explained in the hiding section.

 Our rootkit can then be used by calling the syscall and issuing a command: There is an API structure allowing for interaction with the rootkit.
 For example calling the syscall with the argument '1' will load all of the hooked syscalls into the sysent table, and argument '2' will restore them back to normal.
 This API style is used to make script writing easier/more intuitive.